 The biggest obstacle we had during our first couple years of travel was spending less and making more money, so we’ve published a lot of blog posts on these subjects that you can find here.

 We also created a Facebook group called Make Money & RV where you can connect with other travelers and ask questions about generating income while on the road.

 This community has been huge in helping us make new friends & toss around ideas while we continued to find new ways to make this lifestyle possible.

 Each week, I also sit down for a 45-60 minute interview with nomadic entrepreneurs to interview them on how they’ve built a business around their RV lifestyle.

-You can listen to those collection on interviews here on The RV Entrepreneur podcast.
+You can listen to that collection on interviews here on The RV Entrepreneur podcast.